cdriveraus/academic-kickstart/content/post/2019-12-19-ctsem-quick-start.markdown

 # Model
 To fit a model using ctsem, the model is first specified using the ctModel function, then fit using the ctStanFit function.
 Free parameters are specified as strings, fixed values as numerics.
 Different slots of the matrices have different constraints by default, for DRIFT[2,1] we restrict the effect of sunspot level on sunspot velocity (parameter a21) to be negative by specifying a custom transformation in the 2nd slot, using the | symbol to separate slots.
+We also explicitly disallow any parameter variation across subjects, although since we have only 1 subject here this would have occurred anyway during fitting.

 ```r
 ssmodel <- ctModel(type='stanct',